Staars/MGC3130_for_tasmota/README.md

 ## EXPECTED BEHAVIOUR:
 - after boot gestures (FLICK, EDGE_FLICK, TOUCH, TAP, DOUBLE_TAP) will be sensed and published via MQTT
 - the airwheel gesture will be sensed and published as "Rot" via MQTT with values between 0 and 1023
-- after entering cursor mode the values for x,y,z will be sensed and published via MQTT
+- after entering 3d cursor mode the values for x,y,z will be sensed and published via MQTT with values between 0 and 1023
 - after stopping airwheel mode circle gestures ((COUNTER)CLOCKWISE)

 ## COMMANDS: (will likely change in the future)